-In order to minimise Fraud risks and help ensure instances of Fraud can be discovered in a timely manner, Personnel are to be encouraged to review the annual leave policies I and to take annual leave at regular or other appropriate intervals.
+In order to minimise Fraud risks and help ensure instances of Fraud can be discovered in a timely manner, Personnel are to be encouraged to review the annual leave policies contained in GBRF's Policies and Procedures Manual and to take annual leave at regular or other appropriate intervals.
 This policy is put in place to mitigate the risk of staff attempting to cover up fraudulent activity in their daily work practices.

 Where leave balances exceed 40 days at 30 June in any year, the employee may be directed by their supervisor to take the excess annual leave.
-The Head of Corporate Services should review leave balances and advise the relevant supervisors where such balances are excessive.
+The Head of Operations should review leave balances and advise the relevant supervisors where such balances are excessive.